Revive Old Post Documentation

-Length - Enter the maximum length of the share.
-It is important to note that this value could go above 140 for networks which support it such as facebook or LinkedIn, for twitter the max is 140 characters, including the link.
+- Maximum Chars - Enter the maximum length of the share.
+It is important to note that this value could go above 140 for networks that support it such as Facebook or LinkedIn but for Twitter, the max is 140 characters, including the link.

-Additional Text - Use this textbox to add additional text to your share, the text in this box always takes precedence, so if you set the max length to 10 and your post content is "Title Only", and your additional text is "testing", the plugin will make sure that your additional text is displayed even though it means cutting off characters from the title.
+- Additional Text - Use this textbox to add additional text to your share; the text in this box always takes precedence, so if you set the max length to 10, your post content is "Title Only", and your additional text is "testing", the plugin will make sure that your additional text is displayed even though it means cutting off characters from the title.

-In the above image we have chosen to post from this profile (the one selected on the left) every Monday and Tuesday at 6am and at 6pm.
-You could add as many post times as you wish, please keep in mind that these posts may not always fire at the exact time you set but will be accurate by a few minutes more or less.
+In the above image, we have chosen to post from this profile (the one selected on the left) every day of the week at 09:30 AM and at 02:05 AM.
+You could add as many post times as you wish; please keep in mind that these posts may not always fire at the exact time you set but will be accurate by a few minutes more or less.

-The post queue lets you see the upcoming posts to be shared and their content and image if you selected to share them with featured images, click the pencil icon to edit the post or the trash icon to remove it from the queue.
+The post queue lets you see the upcoming posts to be shared and their content and images; if you select to share them with featured images, click the pencil icon to edit the post or the trash icon to remove it from the queue.